-This is me speaking purely from the point of view as a practitioner by virtue that this is what we do.
+This is me speaking purely from the point of view of a practitioner by virtue that this is what we do.

-You will just have to trust the process and when you get there, you will realize it has very little to do with academic achievements.
+You will just have to trust the process, and when you get there, you will realize it has very little to do with academic achievements.
 I’ve said this before, but some of the most successful and happiest people I know are academic ‘failures’ and jokers like myself.
-They got to where they are not because of what schools teach you or what society imposes on you.
-There are so many things I could say and examples I could give but I don’t know where to start.
+They got to where they are not because of what schools teach them or what society imposes on them.
+There are so many things I could say and examples I could give, but I don’t know where to start.
 I explored this topic a little in an older blog post here:

 I don’t want anyone to get me wrong and think that you need to have your own business and not be in the corporate world to be deemed successful.
 That’s not what I am trying to say.
 What I am trying to say is that life is so much more than just your degree and title.

 I don’t want any of my young readers to feel that your boss is more successful than you just because they have a higher title than you.
-They have to make the world a bit more miserable just because their lives are.
-If you have a toxic boss, you should pity this person because I can assure you their personal lives are such a pathetic joke that they have to take it out on others at work.
+They have to make the world a bit more miserable just because of their lives.
+If you have a toxic boss, you should pity this person because I can assure you their personal lives are such a pathetic joke that they must take it out on others at work.

-If you are a young person who has started out in the real world, I want you to take comfort in the fact that some of these toxic bosses will never have what you have – dreams, family, hope, and the desire to want to do good.
-Again, these people are miserable and they make our education system look like a joke sometimes.
-I will bring in an example I posted on my Facebook of a highly-educated General Manager of a listed firm and this is what he asked me (his case was flat out rejected):
+If you are a young person who has started in the real world, I want you to take comfort that some of these toxic bosses will never have what you have – dreams, family, hope, and the desire to do good.
+Again, these people are miserable, making a joke of our education system.
+I will bring in an example I posted on my Facebook of a highly-educated General Manager of a listed firm, and this is what he asked me (his case was flat-out rejected):

 “Am I compatible with the other bazhi provided?
 To what extend (sic)?
 And do we have a future if we continue to be together?
 We are in love but long-distance and things are not smooth at all.
 I know her for 27 years.
 But I felt that she is taking me for granted.
 She recently slept with another man (colleague).
 She said she didn’t want to and was kind of force (sic) into it.
 I chose to forgive her.
 I chose to continue our relationship.
 I chose to trust her.
 She is currently married to another man that she does not love.
 We plan to get married in 5 years’ time after her kids grow up.
 Will we have a happy ending?”